holoviz-topics/holoSeq/README.md

 Development started in late October 2024.
 A draft framework [specification is here.](https://github.com/fubar2/holoSeq/blob/main/HoloSeqOverview.md).

-## Minimal example
+## Minimal 2D illustration
+### Features located on intervals arranged along a linear axes.

-This runs in a notebook or can be served more simply as
+This runs in a notebook or can be served more simply if the dependencies are available, from the repository root, as
 > panel serve holoSeq_random.py --show

 ```